junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

 If a person regularly has **low blood pressure**, there is no need to worry.
 In fact, blood pressure on the low side of normal, 90/60 to 110/70, means a person is likely to live long and is less likely to suffer from heart trouble or stroke.

 **A sudden drop in blood pressure** is a danger sign, especially if it falls below 60/40.
-Health workers should watch for any sudden drop in the blood pressure of persons who are losing blood or at risk of shock (see p.
-77).
+Health workers should watch for any sudden drop in the blood pressure of persons who are losing blood or at risk of shock (see [page 77](#page-77)).

 For more information about blood pressure measurement, see [_Helping Health Workers Learn_](#addresses-for-teaching-materials), Chapter 19.